Noah Cates Game Preview: Flyers vs. Sabres

 Cates Season Stats Insights

+- In 10 games this season, Cates has a plus-minus rating of 0, while averaging 16:02 on the ice per game.

-- Cates has a goal in one of his nine games playedthis season, but has yet to post a multi-goal effort.
+- In one of 10 games this season, Cates has scored a goal, but has not finished a game with two or more.

-- In three of nine games this season, Cates has registered a point, and in one of those games he came away with multiple points.
+- Cates has registered a point in a game three times this season out of 10 games played, including multiple points on one occasion.

-- In two of nine games this season, Cates has had an assist, including one game with multiple assists.
+- Cates has an assist in two of 10 games this season, with multiple assists in one of those contests.

-- The implied probability that Cates hits the over on his points over/under is 44.4%, based on the odds.
+- Cates has an implied probability of 43.5% to go over his point total based on the odds.

-- Cates has an implied probability of 32.3% of going over his assist prop bet, based on the odds.
+- There is an implied probability of 30.3% of Cates going over his assist prop bet, considering the moneyline odds.

 Sign up for Underdog fantasy today.